Kiran7007/Interview-Preparation/docs/android.md

 val handler = Handler(thread.looper)
 handler.post { /* background work */ }
 ```

-Interview Answer:
-> A looper processes a message queue, and a handler adds work to it; `HandlerThread` provides this on a background thread.
 ---
 ## What are `ExecutorService` and thread pools, and when should you use them?
 - `ExecutorService` runs tasks using reusable worker threads.